ShawnHymel/ei-keyword-spotting/README.md

 The basic idea behind the Edge Impulse C++ library is that you would include it in your project and link to the various files in it with your build system (e.g. make).
 However, the library comes with a bunch of code to support a variety of microcontrollers and build systems.
 You should remove the folders that are not needed by your microcontroller (building with them will likely fail).

-If you are using one of the demo embedded projects in this repository, you can continue to the *STM32* section below (as the Edge Impulse library has already been curated and linked in the demo projects).
-Skip to the *your own build system* section for some notes on how to use the library in your own build system.
+I recommend starting with one of the demo embedded projects in this repository to see how to include the Edge Impulse library.
+If you would like to use the library in your own build system, skip to the [Importing the Edge Impulse library](https://github.com/ShawnHymel/ei-keyword-spotting#importing-the-edge-impulse-library-into-your-own-build-system) section below.

 #### STM32CubeIDE